markbetters/ozp-backend/README.md

 are given the `api/` prefix in the global `urls.py`

-DRF uses a browsable API, meaning that you can go to `localhost:8000/api/metadata` (for instance) in your browser.
-In general, the Swagger documentation is the recommended way to view and interact with the API
+DRF uses a browsable API, meaning that you can go to `localhost:8000/api/metadata/` (for instance) in your browser.
+In general, the Swagger documentation is the recommended way to view and interact with the API.

+All URLs are currently set to use a trailing `/`

 ### Authentication and Authorization
+#### Overview
 Authentication and authorization is based on the default `django.contrib.auth` system built into Django, with numerous customizations.